 We never rush this process, and depending on the size or complexity of the project, we may repeat this process a few times.
 Once we have reached a design and direction, we will excitedly move forward to our next phase, Development.

 This phase refines the decisions made during schematic design.
-Window locations, sizes, and types will be determined.
+We will determine window locations, sizes, and types.
 Exterior and interior materials will be examined and discussed.
 We will begin our initial structural layout to ensure it will work with the design’s essential elements.
 The drawings will now introduce more detail on the plans and elevations.
 Depending on the complexity, 3D modeling may be introduced to help you visualize the project.

 We can also design and/or help you select everything that is typically built-in to the project.
 This includes kitchen cabinetry, bathroom vanities, custom bookshelves, millwork, and other architectural elements.
 In short, if the earlier parts of this project were the bones, this phase is the face, giving design to your home.

-We will discuss lighting, tile, wood flooring, carpet, appliances, plumbing fixtures, and more during this phase.
+We will discuss lighting, tile, wood flooring, carpet, appliances, plumbing fixtures, and more.
 The drawings will show a basic furniture layout to help you understand each room’s size and flow.
-At this time, if you plan to use a professional interior designer, we are happy to collaborate.
+At this time, if you plan to use an interior designer, we are happy to collaborate.

 This phase creates the construction documents or “Blue Prints”.
 The design drawings become fixed.
 The technical data, construction details, cross sections, electrical layout, and roof plan are added.
 The structure is refined and integrated.
 The civil/site engineer documents will be coordinated so both sets of documents agree.
 Local building codes and energy code compliance information is addressed.
 When completed, your design is transformed into the drawings that will be used for both permitting and construction.